Friends of the Ashland Public Library Bylaws

 ARTICLE V: OFFICERS

-At a minimum, Directors shall select by majority vote a President, Recorder and Treasurer from the Board.
-Additional officers may be named at the discretion of the Board, also by majority vote of the Board.
-Officers may serve more than one term at the discretion of the Board.
+At a minimum, Directors shall select by majority vote a President, Secretary and Treasurer from the Board.
+Additional officers may be named by a simple majority vote of the Board.
 Officers shall serve a two-year term.
-Additional two-year terms may be approved by a majority of the Board.
+Additional two-year terms may be approved by a simple majority of the Board.

 ARTICLE VI: INDEMNITY